DavidJCullen/Data-Science-Portfolio-/index.md

 **Transformation:**

-Feature extraction is used to extract signal data from the input data.
+Feature extraction was used to extract signal data from the input data.

-Feature selection Filtering using Pearson’s Correlation Coefficient above threhold of 0.50.
+Feature selection/filtering using Pearson’s Correlation Coefficient above threhold of 0.50.

-Label Encoding converting Potter and StarWars categorical data to Boolean values (True and False).
+Label encoding converting Potter and StarWars categorical data to boolean values (True and False).

-Linear tranformation: of the extracted feature data using MinMaxScaler.
+Linear tranformation of the extracted feature data using MinMaxScaler.

 **Models:**

 A support Vector Machine, K-nearest neighbour classification and a Stacking Classifier using LogisticRegression as the final estimator has been used as a model for prediction on the dataset.

-Output: Transformed data passed to the machine learning models for training and validation
+Output: Transformed data passed to the machine learning models for training and validation.

 **Model Evaluation:**